bml-research/data_analysis_bml/excel/excel_03_data_import_exercises.md

 ### Exercise 2

-Load the [Heart Disease Health Indicators Dataset](https://www.kaggle.com/datasets/alexteboul/heart-disease-health-indicators-dataset) dataset in Excel using the csv import tool.
+Load the [Heart Disease Health Indicators Dataset](https://www.kaggle.com/datasets/alexteboul/heart-disease-health-indicators-dataset) dataset in Excel using the csv import tool (Power Query).

 ### Exercise 3

-Load the [Properties of ATC accepted medicines](https://www.kaggle.com/datasets/tonibois/properties-of-atc-accepted-medicines) dataset in Excel using the csv import tool.
+Load the [Properties of ATC accepted medicines](https://www.kaggle.com/datasets/tonibois/properties-of-atc-accepted-medicines) dataset in Excel using the csv import tool (Power Query).

 ### Exercise 4

-Load the [food-allergens-and-allergies](https://www.kaggle.com/datasets/boltcutters/food-allergens-and-allergies) dataset in Excel using the csv import tool.
+Load the [food-allergens-and-allergies](https://www.kaggle.com/datasets/boltcutters/food-allergens-and-allergies) dataset in Excel using the csv import tool (Power Query).

 ### Exercise 5

-Load the [Beta-Lactamase](https://www.kaggle.com/datasets/thedataprof/betalactamase) dataset in Excel using the csv import tool.
+Load the [Beta-Lactamase](https://www.kaggle.com/datasets/thedataprof/betalactamase) dataset in Excel using the csv import tool (Power Query).
 This dataset contains several csv files.
 Just use the first (CHEMBL1989.csv)

 ### Exercise 6

 Load the [SARS-CoV-2 Genetics](https://www.kaggle.com/datasets/rtwillett/sarscov2-genetics)
- dataset in Excel using the csv import tool.
+ dataset in Excel using the csv import tool (Power Query).
  There are two separate csv files.
 Load both in the same Excel file (albeit at different worksheets).

 >You can try to load more data from the [datasets web page](https://bml-research.github.io/data_analysis_bml/data_sets/data_sets.html).